-As a long-standing member of the Scottish Football League, we at Clyde Football Club believe strongly that all clubs in membership of the SFL have a responsibility to the game of football and to the community they serve.
-In operating a Youth Football Department, we take our responsibility to provide a platform for young players to develop their talents very seriously.
+As a member of the newly formed SPFL, Clyde Football Club believe that we have a responsibility to the Scottish game of football and also to the community we serve.
+In operating a Youth Football Department, we take our responsibility to provide a platform for young players to develop to high standards very seriously.

-Running a Youth Academy is an expensive and time consuming business and to fund this effectively requires dedication and hard work principally from those involved in running the Academy, but of course, that of the players and parents.
+Running a Youth Department is an expensive and time consuming business and to fund this effectively requires dedication and hard work; principally from those involved in running the Academy but, of course, also of the players and parents.
 Working together, we hope to continue to achieve a Youth Academy which the club and the community are proud of.

-Our Youth Department is headed up by Youth Academy Director, Willie O'Neill.
-Willie is very ably assisted by our Head of Youth Development who has had great experience in football coaching, specifically in the youth area.
-In turn, they lead a fully qualified team of coaches providing football in the categories of 13s/14s/15s/16s and 17s.
+Our Youth Department is headed up by our Director of Youth, Willie O'Neill.
+Willie is very ably assisted by our Head of Youth Development Tom McKenna and also forming part of the new structure at the club is our Technical Director, Jamie McGowan.
+Another new position at the academy is headed up by our player development officer, Iain Crawford who has had great experience in football coaching, specifically in the youth area.
+In turn, they lead a fully qualified team of coaching staff trained to the highest level and providing football in the categories of 11s,12s,13s,14s,15s and 16/17s.
+We now also have a team of volunteers that assist within the new structure offering medical care and support.

-During 2007-08, the club received a full award from the Scottish Football Association as recognition of its efforts and meets all the criteria for UEFA Club Licensing.
+During 2012 -2013, the club received a full award from the Scottish Football Association as recognition of its efforts.
+The club also meets all the criteria for UEFA Club Licensing and we now operate within the new criteria at 3 Star.

-We have a separate section on our website for our 19s squad where the players move into the control of the first team manager and integrate closely with first team activities.
-In the past, players such as Craig Bryson, Robert Harris, Ruari MacLennan and Connor Stevenson have already made the progression up to the Bully Wee Senior Squad in this manner.
+We also have a separate section on our website for our 19s squad where the players integrate closely with first team activities.
+In the past, players such as Craig Bryson, Robert Harris, Ruari MacLennan and Scott Ferguson have made the progression up to the Bully Wee senior squad in this manner and we are positive this will continue for years to come.

 Visit the Youth news page for all the latest updates.